One from the Heart (album): Production

-The album was the last in an almost decade-long collaboration between Waits and producer Bones Howe.
+The album was the last in an almost decade-long collaboration between Tom Waits and producer Bones Howe.
 Howe recounts how Waits broke the news to him: "He called me up and said 'Can we have a drink?'
 He told me he realised one night that as he was writing a song, he found himself asking 'If I write this, will Bones like it?'
 I said to him that we were getting to be kind of like an old married couple.
 I said I don't want to be the reason that an artist can't create.
 It was time for him to find another producer.
 We shook hands and that was it.
 It was a great ride."